 Some early signs that may indicate the development of gastritis include:

-If you experience any of these early signs persistently, it's essential to consult with your doctor for a proper evaluation.
+If you experience any of these early signs persistently, it's essential to consult your doctor for a proper evaluation.

 Some of the common symptoms of gastritis include: